 - The various types of SQL injections.

 If that sounds good to you, let’s start.

 SQL is a programming language used to manage relational databases.
 All WordPress sites use relational databases and relational database managers such as MySQL, MariaDB, and AuroraDB.

-SQL injections are malicious uses of SQL to gain access to backend information that was supposed to stay hidden from the public.
-Hackers type SQL commands to break into websites using SQL injections in user input fields such as login boxes, search boxes, or sign-up fields.
+SQL injections are malicious uses of SQL to gain access to backend information meant to stay hidden from the public.
+WordPress SQL injections consist of hackers typing SQL commands in user input fields with the intention of breaking into websites.
+Common user input fields hackers use to inject SQL commands include login boxes, search boxes, or sign-up fields.

 Because of the way SQL injections exploit vulnerabilities in user input fields, in some cases, they can be similar to cross-site scripting (XSS) attacks, another common cyber threat in the WordPress ecosystem.